SimplexDevelopment/FreedomNetworkSuite/README.md

 # FreedomNetworkSuite

-This is a proof of concept for a new suite of non-plugin driven modules supported by a common library.
+This is a proof of concept for a new suite of modules supported by a common library.
 This is designed to encompass the ideologies of a Freedom server, while maintaining full customization through modules.
-The modules are non-plugin driven, meaning that in no way are any modules an extension of the Bukkit plugin interface.
-This is because the commons library is designed to be a JavaPlugin extension which utilizes each loaded module as a resource.
-Any modules are by default an extension of the commons library.
+This is a ground up rewrite of [TotalFreedomMod].

 This proof-of-concept also uses the following libraries:
  - [Aikar's ACF] for command handling